 A typical situation on the golf course: blinding sunlight makes it difficult to follow the ball.
 Traditional sunglasses are simply not enough as they not only darken your vision, but also reduce contrast.
-A solution to this problem is now available: special spectacles specially designed to meet this challenge.
-Golfing spectacles should ideally feature large, wrap lenses and an appropriately curved frame.
-Only these lenses satisfy the needs of your eyes when you are playing golf and provide them will full UV protection.
+A solution to this problem is now available: special eyeglasses designed specifically to meet this challenge.
+Golfingglasses should ideally feature large, wrap lenses and an appropriately curved frame.
+Only these lenses satisfy the needs of your eyes when you are playing golf, and provide them with full UV protection.

-There are a lot of spectacles on the market that have allegedly been "specially" designed for golfers.
+There are a lot of glasses on the market that have allegedly been "specially" designed for golfers.
 However, they have not been adapted to the needs of every individual wearer.
 You cannot benefit from your full visual potential on the golf course – and your handicap suffers as a result.
 Perfect vision can only be achieved if the lenses have been tailored to the personal vision needs of each and every golfer.
 Even if you need high prescription lenses, the appropriate lens designs from ZEISS eliminate blurring in the periphery of your lenses, and you enjoy outstanding, distortion-free vision.
-90 percent of our movements are initially coordinated by our eyes.
+90%of our movements are initially coordinated by our eyes.
 Problems such as muscle ache, neck strain and the dreaded "golfer's elbow" are often caused by poor vision.
-Professionally fitted lenses may make these irritating complaints a thing of the past.
+Professionally-fitted lenses can make these irritating complaints a thing of the past.

 The lighter the frame, the better.
-Modern materials for spectacle frames – titanium is a prime example – allow the production of extremely light spectacles.
+Modern materials for eyeglass frames – titanium is a prime example – allow the production of extremely light glasses.
 They are not only comfortable to wear, but also ensure a better all-round fit as lighter frames tend to slip less down your nose than heavier frames.
-Semi-rimless frames with large lenses are ideal as they maximise your field of view.
+Semi-rimless frames with large lenses are ideal as they maximize your field of view.
 Small lenses are not suitable as they allow you to look over the top of your lenses.
 Golfers have to move their eyes constantly and rapidly from the sky to the green.
-This also means constant head movements, leading to fatigue – and to the consequences this has on your performance.
+This also means constant head movements, leading to fatigue – and to the resulting consequences on your performance.